wp-plugins/contact-form-7-dynamic-text-extension/readme.txt

 This field takes a shortcode, with two important provisions:

 	1. The shortcode should NOT include the normal square brackets ([ and ]).
-So, instead of [CF7_GET val='value'] you would use CF7_GET val='value' .
+So, instead of [CF7_GET key='value'] you would use CF7_GET key='value' .
 	2. Any parameters in the shortcode must use single quotes.
-That is: CF7_GET val='value' and not CF7_GET val="value"
+That is: CF7_GET key='value' and not CF7_GET key="value"

 **Uneditable Option**